KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 1. It lasts up to 30 seconds when it's not consumed.
 2. It stays even when Klee is swapped out.
 3. It can proc when hitting most plants, animals, and objects even if it doesn't "deal DMG".
-4. It can proc on trees, but on most trees if it doesn't proc within 3 hits the tree needs to be hit with a physical attack in order for it to be able to proc (exceptions are trees that drop Cuihua and Aralia wood).
+4. It can proc on trees, but on most trees if it doesn't proc within 3 hits the tree needs to be hit with a Physical attack in order for it to be able to proc (exceptions are trees that drop Cuihua and Aralia wood).
 5. It procs on Cuihua trees the same way it procs on everything else, there is no 3 hit limit.
 6. It doesn't proc on Aralia trees at all.